What is aspergillosis?

 Who gets aspergillosis?

-Exposure to Aspergillus is not likely to cause problems in people whose immune systems are healthy.
+Exposure to Aspergillus is not likely to cause problems in the majority of people whose immune systems are healthy.
 However, people with chronic lung problems or people with weak immune systems may be at greater risk for developing the infection.
 People with weakened immune systems include those people taking chemotherapy or those who have had organ transplants.

 Is there more than one type of aspergillosis?